-You can make a cancer diagnosis less likely by taking a few simple steps.
-Researchers all over the world have tested our Cancer Prevention Recommendations and shown that they can lower your risk of cancer and improve survival.
+You can make a cancer diagnosis less likely by following our Cancer Prevention Recommendations.
+Researchers have tested our Recommendations and shown that they can lower your risk of cancer and improve survival.

-Many people believe that getting cancer is down to your genes, fate or just bad luck, but there are things you can do to reduce your cancer risk.
+Many people believe that getting cancer is only down to your genes, fate or just bad luck, but there are things you can do to reduce your cancer risk.

 There’s a lot of confusion these days about what’s healthy and what’s not.
 Our Recommendations are based on the latest research so you know you can trust them.

 Dr Giota Mitrou, senior scientist who heads our research team

 Too many people are dying from preventable cancers – with your help we can change that.